dchest/pyblake2/doc_src/module.rst

 * `last_node`: boolean indicating whether the processed node is the last one (`False` for sequential mode).

-The following table shows the maximum sizes of parameters (in bytes):
+The following table shows the maximum sizes of general parameters (in bytes):

 ======= =========== ======== ========= ===========
 Hash    digest_size len(key) len(salt) len(person)